 We can define generative design as a collaborative design process between people and technology.
 During this workflow, the user defines the design parameters and the hardware produces design studies (alternatives), evaluates them against quantifiable goals set by the user, improves the studies by using results from previous ones and feedback from the user, and ranks the results based on how well they achieve the user’s original objectives.

-Therefore, using the generative design we could set for example, as objective to maximise the number of typical curtain wall panels, or to optimise the curtain wall shades orientation, or to minimise the energy consumption based on certain constraints, the use cases are endless and the limit is the level of optimisation required.
-Other use cases, for using visual programing, which is the engine behind the generative design, is to randomise the position of curtain wall panels or to position a different panel type based on an attractor point.
+Therefore, using the generative design we could set for example, as an objective to maximise the number of typical curtain wall panels, optimise the curtain wall shades orientation, or minimise the energy consumption based on certain constraints, the use cases are endless and the limit is the level of optimisation required.
+Another use case, for using visual programming, which is the engine behind the generative design, is to randomise the position of curtain wall panels or to position a different panel type based on an attractor point.
 All of these different cases could be used as well for analysis and to make informed decisions despite being randomised.

 ENERGY ANALYSIS AND BUILDING PERFORMANCE

-In the AEC industry, we are all committed to improve and optimise the environmental Large scale façade modeling and documentation Panels randomization for lighting studies conditions, design, reduction of waste, undertaking carbon accounting and supporting operations, among others.
+In the AEC industry, we are all committed to improving and optimising the environmental Large scale façade modelling and documentation Panels randomization for lighting studies conditions, design, reduction of waste, undertaking carbon accounting and supporting operations, among others.
 BIM tools can be used as a live platform where teams are working in parallel to optimise the design and provide time and cost benefits to any project, regardless of their scale or complexity.